dbear1000/timesheets/README.md

 # timesheets
-A timesheet generator with the ability to print out timesheets
+A timesheet generator with the ability to print out timesheets.

+Using Angular JS to build a "web app".